PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

     mesh.RecalculateNormals();
 ```

 Also add a `RecalculateBounds()` this tells the renderer what 3D space the mesh takes up as if it were enclosed in a Box.
-(A box is easy to work with and very performant).
+(A box is easy to work with and very performant for volume calculations).
 Now add the mesh to our MeshFilter in `Start()`

 ```
     gameObject.GetComponent<MeshFilter>().mesh = mesh;